atikulhaider/yith-essential-kit-for-woocommerce-1/README.txt

 == Description ==

-With YITH Essential Kit for WooCommerce #1 you will be free to add new and powerful features to make your e-commerce site unique.
-Activate the plugin you want and start using your site to a new and improved level.
+With YITH Essential Kit for WooCommerce #1 you will be free to add new and powerful features to make your e-commerce site unique.<br />

+Activate the plugin you want and start using your site to a new and improved level.<br />

-When you look for a plugin on wordpress.org and you do not know which one best meets your needs, it is difficult to choose the right one.
-And it often happens that when looking for a plugin you find another one that interests you and that might help you solve another problem and so on endlessly until you get lost among a heap of plugins and end up closing your browser page and put your search off to the next day.
-Especially because it is difficult to make them all work well together and not conflict with each other.
+When you look for a plugin on wordpress.org and you do not know which one best meets your needs, it is difficult to choose the right one.<br />

+And it often happens that when looking for a plugin you find another one that interests you and that might help you solve another problem and so on endlessly until you get lost among a heap of plugins and end up closing your browser page and put your search off to the next day.<br />

+Especially because it is difficult to make them all work well together and not conflict with each other.<br />

 Isn't that true?
-So, no problem, this is why we have packed a group of our plugins all together: all the main extensions for your site, from wishlist and image zoom to quote requests, multi vendor store and credit card payments.
+So, no problem, this is why we have packed a group of our plugins all together: all the main extensions for your site, from wishlist and image zoom to quote requests, multi vendor store and credit card payments.<br />

 You won't need to look for each of them on wordpress.org, you can just download and install **YITH Essential Kit for WooCommerce #1** and choose later to activate the plugins that you really need and deactivate them when you do not need them: and they will always be there, easy to find, certain to work.

 **Plugins Included:**